 - (1) Mr. Berger is a member of our board of directors.
-3,845 shares of Series B Preferred Stock held by Mr. Berger were issued as a result of the conversion of his 2018 Note. - (2) Consists of (a) 140 shares of our Series B Preferred Stock held by Edward llyadzhanov and (b) 12,091 shares of our Series B Preferred Stock held by A1, a Series of E Squared Investment Fund, LLC, or A1.
-Mr. Funtleyder, a member of our board of directors, is a healthcare portfolio manager at E Squared Capital Management, LLC, or E Squared, which is general partner of Assure Fund Management II, LLC, which is the manager of A1.
-Mr. llyadzhanov, the founder and Chief Investment Officer of E Squared, has full voting and investment power with respect to shares owned by A1.
-140 shares of Series B Preferred Stock held by Mr. llyadzhanov were issued as a result of the conversion of his 2018 Note. - (3) Mr. Marcus is a member of our board of directors.
-872 shares of Series B Preferred Stock held by Mr. Marcus were issued as a result of the conversion of his 2018 Note. - (4) Consists of (a) 12,813 shares of our Series B Preferred Stock held by Alexandria Venture and (b) 16,416 shares of our Series B Preferred Stock held by Alexandria Equities No. 7, LLC, or Alexandria Equities.
-5,055 shares of Series B Preferred Stock held by Alexandria Venture were issued as a result of the conversion of its 2018 Note.
-Mr. Marcus, a member of our board of directors, is the Executive Chairman and founder of Alexandria Real Estate Equities, Inc., the managing member of Alexandria Venture and the parent company of ARE-QRS Corp., which is the general partner of Alexandria Real Estate Equities L.P., which is the managing member of ARE-Special Services, LLC, which is the managing member of the Alexandria Equities.
+212,430 shares of Series B Preferred Stock held by Mr. Berger were issued as a result of the conversion of his 2018 Note. - (2) Consists of (a) 7,734 shares of our Series B Preferred Stock held by Edward Ilyadzhanov and (b) 668,010 shares of our Series B Preferred Stock held by A1, a Series of E Squared Investment Fund, LLC, or A1.
+7,734 shares of Series B Preferred Stock held by Mr. Ilyadzhanov were issued as a result of the conversion of his 2018 Note.
+Mr. Funtleyder, our interim Chief Financial Officer and a member of our board of directors, is a healthcare portfolio manager at E Squared Capital Management, LLC, or E Squared, which is the general manager of A1.
+Mr. Ilyadzhanov, the founder, Managing Partner and Chief Investment Officer of E Squared, has full voting and investment power with respect to shares owned by A1. - (3) Mr. Marcus is a member of our board of directors.
+48,176 shares of Series B Preferred Stock held by Mr. Marcus were issued as a result of the conversion of his 2018 Note. - (4) Consists of (a) 370,883 shares of our Series B Preferred Stock held by Alexandria Venture and (b) 1,243,977 shares of our Series B Preferred Stock held by Alexandria Equities No. 7, LLC, or Alexandria Equities.
+279,281 shares of Series B Preferred Stock held by Alexandria Venture were issued as a result of the conversion of its 2018 Note.
+Mr. Marcus, a member of our board of directors, is the Executive Chairman and founder of Alexandria Real Estate Equities, Inc., the managing member of Alexandria Venture and the parent company of ARE-QRS Corp., which is the general partner of Alexandria Real Estate Equities L.P., which is the managing member of the Alexandria Equities.
 Alexandria Real Estate Equities, Inc. has full voting and investment power with respect to the shares owned by the Alexandria Equities.
-Venture.
-ARE-QRS Corp. has full voting and investment power with respect to the shares owned by the Alexandria Equities.